 state - In all state constructions, use lower case letters (the state of South Carolina), and also when describing jurisdiction (state funds, the state Transportation Department, state Rep. William Smith).

-state abbreviations - See Appendix I; use ZIP code abbreviations for states, with no periods, only when referring to a mail delivery address.
+state names - all state names should be spelled out; use ZIP code abbreviations for states, with no periods, only when referring to a mail delivery address.

 startup, start up - One word, when used as a noun or adjective; use two words when used as a verb.